What I learned trying to run multiple AI agents on real projects, and what I built because of it.

 The first four transitions had a natural home.
 Autocomplete lives in the editor.
 A sidebar agent lives in the IDE.
 A terminal agent lives in the terminal.
 But the fifth is different.

 I wanted to run multiple side projects in parallel — have agents working on one while I focused on another.
 When you're running three agents simultaneously, you're not editing alongside them.
 You're managing them.
-And the right form factor for managing a team isn't an IDE or a terminal.
+What should be the right form factor for managing a team of agents?

 I started by giving multiple Claude Code instances their own branches and letting them work.
 The agents were fine.
 They could read code, write implementations, run tests.
 The problem was everything around them.